skirushkin/config_default/README.md

 ConfigDefault is a simple way to separate your test/development config from your staging/production config.
 Designed to work with [Rails](https://github.com/rails/rails).
 It depends on `ActiveSupport`.
-Maybe in future I'll remove Rails dependency (cause it's never cool) and leave only ActiveSupport.

 ## Installation